Best Time to Visit Bhutan

 The summer months are June, July, and August.
 It is the best time to visit Bhutan as these months are the warmest and sunniest, excellent for all the outdoor activities and sightseeing.

 Though, during the months of June to August, there might be mild showers in the afternoon; but the regions of Bhutan do not experience the monsoon season as such, for the rain fall very rarely.

 Winter Season in Bhutan

-The winter months are impossible to survive properly up in the north if you are coming from a warm climate zone.
-Only locals and veteran mountaineers are able to cope with the kind of snow and cold of Bhutan weather in December.
-It keeps getting colder in January and February till spring finally arrives.
-The capital Thimphu, which is located on a considerably warmer altitude, gets an average winter temperature of -2.5°C. So one can only imagine the condition of the mountains.
+The winter months (December to February) are impossible to survive properly up in the north if you are coming from a warm climate zone.
+It keeps getting colder in January and February till the season of spring finally arrives.

 Fastest Growing Holiday Marketplace

 Fill the form and get a callback from our holiday experts